 The tallest and most beautiful building in Dalian, Victory Mansion, was frequently used in TV programs boasting about the construction boom.
 The building itself was completely empty: an unfurnished husk.
 Work on it stopped just short of completion due to the Asian Financial Crisis of 1997.
 I wanted to look inside, but as I approached past a huge hoarding of Comrade Deng, I was prevented from entering by an apologetic guard.
 I could not see anything of the lobby across the lush green lawn, which might as well have been a mote, keeping The People out from the inside of this Stupa to the dream.

-My hotel in Dalian was on Russian street: a scene which made a change from all those skyscrapers.
-The Street featured a mixture of recently erected copies of Tsarist era buildings, and somewhat away from the limelight, a few sturdy originals.
+My hotel in Dalian was on Russian Street: a scene which made a change from all those skyscrapers.
+The Street featured a mixture of recently erected copies of Tsarist-era buildings, and somewhat away from the limelight, a few sturdy originals.
 The copies had not been built with good quality materials, giving them a cheap look.
 The street was around two hundred meters long, ending in a defunct fountain and beginning with a bridge over a small stream.
 Being for pedestrians only, it was a pleasant place to wander down and stop off to have a beer, eat a few chicken’s feet or meat skewers at one of the street-side BBQs.
-There were locals practicing calligraphy, using water on the light colored paving stones; and I saw a few Russian tourists down from Vladivostok or some other town of Eastern Russia.
-Out the places I stayed in for some time in China — Dalian has provided the fondest memories.
+There were locals practising calligraphy, using water on the light-coloured paving stones; and I saw a few Russian tourists down from Vladivostok or some other town in Eastern Russia.
+Out of the places I stayed in for some time in China — Dalian has provided the fondest memories.